Classification of tetravalent $2$-transitive non-normal Cayley graphs of finite simple groups: Introduction

 The main result of this paper is as follows, where the graphs $\Gamma(\D_1)$ and $\Gamma(\D_2)$ involved will be defined in (\ref{eqn:3}) in Section 3.

 \begin{theorem} Let $G$ be a finite nonabelian simple group and $\Gamma=\Cay(G,S)$ a connected tetravalent $2$-transitive Cayley graph of $G$.
-Then one of the following occurs: \begin{enumerate}[\rm (a)] \item $\Gamma$ is normal, and $\Aut(\Gamma) = G.A_4$ or $G.S_4$; \item $G=\M_{11}$, $\Aut(\Gamma)=\Aut(\M_{12})=\M_{11}S_4$, $\Aut(\Gamma)_{\alpha}\cong S_4$ for $\alpha\in V\Gamma$, $\Gamma$ is non-normal, $\Gamma \cong \Gamma(\D_1)$ or $\Gamma(\D_2)$, and $\Gamma(\D_1)$ and $\Gamma(\D_2)$ are not isomorphic. \end{enumerate} \end{theorem}
+Then one of the following occurs: \begin{enumerate}[\rm (a)] \item $\Gamma$ is normal, and $\Aut(\Gamma) = G.A_4$ or $G.S_4$; \item $G=\M_{11}$, $\Aut(\Gamma)=\Aut(\M_{12})=\M_{12}{:}2$, $\Aut(\Gamma)_{\alpha}\cong S_4$ for $\alpha\in V\Gamma$, $\Gamma$ is non-normal, $\Gamma \cong \Gamma(\D_1)$ or $\Gamma(\D_2)$, and $\Gamma(\D_1)$ and $\Gamma(\D_2)$ are not isomorphic. \end{enumerate} \end{theorem}

-In the next section we give some notations and preliminary results.
+In the next section we introduce notation and give a few preliminary results.
 In Section 3 we determine all tetravalent 2-transitive non-normal Cayley graphs of finite simple groups by analyzing the four groups above.
 In Section 4 we settle the isomorphism problem and thus complete the proof of Theorem \ref{them1}.
-As we will see, even in the four innocent-looking cases above, considerable analysis and computation will be needed in order to establish Theorem \ref{them1}.
+As we will see shortly, even in the four innocent-looking cases above, considerable analysis and computation will be needed in order to establish Theorem \ref{them1}.
+We will also use \cite[Theorem 1.1]{FLX} in our proof of Theorem \ref{them1}.